gregoryguillou/terraform-api/docs/INSTALLATION.md

 # Installation Guide

-Terraform Lineup relies on the local docker daemon.
+Terraform Deck relies on the local docker daemon.
 This limits the number of container instances it can start and its ability to scale.
 It also prevents it from running several instances of the API.
 On the other hand, it makes its configuration very easy as explained below.

-> **Note**: Future releases of Terraform Lineup might support docker orchestration platforms, like Kubernetes.
+> **Note**: Future releases of Terraform Deck might support docker orchestration platforms, like Kubernetes.

 ## Building containers